nitad54448/yappari-5-1/theory.md

 # やっぱり #

 ## Elements ##
-The elements used are rather standard, equations used in Yappari are described here.
+The elements used are rather standard, the equations used in Yappari are described here.

 ### Warburg ###
 Warburg element represents semi-infinite diffusion to or from a flat electrode, expressed in this program as: